SaraMWillis/example-docs/docs/quick_start/storage_and_transfers/index.md

 When you first access a login node, you're located in your home directory.
 This is a space with a 50GB limit and is accessible to only you.
 The files you store here are housed on a large storage array and are accessible anywhere you are on the system except the bastion host.

+!!! warning "Do not overfill your home directory"

+    If the storage usage of your home directory meets or exceeds the 50 GB limit, you may experience trouble logging in!
+This is because the system needs to create a file to log your access sessions, and it will be unable to do so if there is no additional storage space.
+You should still be able to manage your files as described below.

 <center><img src="images/filexfer.png" style="height: 300px;"></center>

 To store your files in your home, you will need to transfer them to the system.
 Small files can most easily be transferred to/from HPC using our web interface [Open OnDemand](https://ood.hpc.arizona.edu/).
 In the upper-left you'll see a dropdown called Files where you can select Home Directory.